JohnDMcMaster/open-tl866/README.md

 # Open-TL866
-Open-TL866 is open-source firmware for the TL866-series of chip programmers.
+Open-TL866 is open-source firmware for the original TL866 (ie not II / PLUS).
 This firmware replaces the proprietary firmware for programming EPROMs, MCUs, GALs, etc.
 **Caution: This is alpha software.
 Use at your own risk.**

 ## Python bitbang quick start

+**FIXME 2022-11-02: we've made a breaking change.
+You'll need a new firmware release**.
+In the meantime use git

 Do you just want to send low level TL866 commands from Python?
 This is useful if you have loose timing requirements